Tour of Saona Island Beaches

 Tour Details

-At the designated time, we'll pick you up and head to Bayahibe to board a boat for Saona Island.
+We will pick you up at the designated time and travel to Bayahibe to board a boat headed for Saona Island.

-During the cruise, there will be a stop at Palmilla beach in Cotubanamá National Park.
-Upon arrival at Saona Island, we will visit the beaches of La Caleta and Mano Juan for swimming and relaxing until lunchtime.
+During the cruise, a stop will be made at Palmilla beach, located in Cotubanamá National Park.
+Upon arrival at Saona Island, we will visit the beaches of La Caleta and Mano Juan for swimming and relaxation until lunchtime.

-Lunch consists of fish or chicken, rice, meat, salad, pasta, and a non-alcoholic beverage.
-Afterward, we will visit the sea turtle conservation center in Mano Juan to learn about turtle care and incubation.
+Lunch will consist of fish or chicken with rice, meat, salad, pasta, and a non-alcoholic beverage.
+After lunch, we will head to Mano Juan to visit the sea turtle conservation center to learn about turtle care and incubation.

-Next, we will head to Los Flamencos Beach and tour the mangrove areas.
-You will see schools of tropical fish and can swim to view the starfish, ensuring not to disturb them.
+Next, we will proceed to Los Flamencos Beach and tour the black, button, white, and red mangrove areas.
+During the trip, you will observe schools of tropical fish and have the opportunity to swim near starfish while being careful not to disturb them.

 Pickup Points

-Bayahibe Pier: Calle Bahía 2La Romana Pier: Calle Dr. Teófilo Hernández 60bYour hotel in BayahibeYour hotel in La Romana
+Bayahibe Pier: starting on Calle Bahía 2La Romana Pier: starting on Calle Dr. Teófilo Hernández 60bYour hotel in BayahibeYour hotel in La Romana

-Note that pickup is not available in Playa Nueva Romana (primarily including Bahía Príncipe La Romana and Bouganville hotels).
-Pickup details will be provided during the booking process.
+Please note that pickup is not included in Playa Nueva Romana, mainly adjacent to the Bahía Príncipe La Romana and Bouganville hotels.
+Pickup details for this area will be provided during booking.

 Itinerary Adjustments

-Be aware that the order of the itinerary may change depending on availability.
+Depending on availability, the order of the itinerary may change.

 Prices